Google Assistant is coming to Google Maps

 The news of the update comes just one week after Google began adding instant messaging capabilities to the app, with some users discovering a new 'Messages' menu item in what appears to be a test of the new feature.

-So, it looks like Google is working very hard indeed to make Google Maps even more attractive to its enormous user base at the moment, and we could even see that large percentage of smartphone owners who use the popular navigation app rise even further as a result.
+So it looks like Google is working hard to make Google Maps even more attractive to its enormous user base, and we could even see that large percentage of smartphone owners who use the popular navigation app rise even further as a result.

 Via Ubergizmo